Contributing to Imbo

 Documentation

-composer docs
+composer run docs

 This task also includes a spell checking stage.